The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 These little people had so many strange things they do with their hands—almost as many as their words—but Kreesh understood.
 The stool looked small, but Kreesh knew that if she sat carefully, it would hold her weight.
 She sat.

 "You know that even the silliest 'glassmaker' enchantresses won't work for free."
 She used the huma word for thorga.
-Kreesh's people called humans 'glassmakers.'
-Everything they made seemed rigged to break.
 "You have to do something for us."

-"That's not entirely true, but it's good enough.
+"Not entirely true, but good enough.
 You know your Corwin could likely do all that you ask of me."

 "No!
 He must not know.
 He might leave me."